 - adhere to a home exercise program

-During follow-up appointments, share any questions or concerns you have about your self-care routine.
+During follow-up appointments, you can share any questions or concerns you have about your self-care routine.

 Your surgeon will want to ensure that your artificial knee is working correctly.
 They will also check for signs of infection and other problems.

 It’s normal to experience some pain, swelling, and stiffness after knee replacement surgery.
-It may not be a sign of anything wrong.
+These may not be a sign of anything wrong.

-As your strength and comfort improve, you can learn how your knee performs during basic activities, such as walking, driving, and climbing stairs.
+As your strength and comfort improve, you can learn how your new knee performs during basic activities, such as walking, driving, and climbing stairs.

 Regular follow-up appointments are an important part of your recovery process.
-They give you the opportunity to:

 - ask questions

-- share concerns,
+- share concerns

 - learn about your rehabilitation

-Follow-up visits also give your surgeon and PT the chance to monitor your progress and address any problems that arise.
+Follow-up visits also give your surgeon and physical therapist the chance to monitor your progress and address any problems that arise.